dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 ## Topic

-Study on Ingress filtering/securing in Kubernetes and evaluation of its best possible implementation(s) across different platforms.
+Study on Ingress filtering/securing in Kubernetes and evaluation of its best possible implementation(s) across different platforms.

 ## Team